 Deborah and Steven’s Okavango Delta and Cape Town holiday map

-I had the pleasure of chatting to Deborah Kiener and her partner Steven, who are both first time African explorers from Zurich (the largest city in Switzerland).
-The couple started 2015 with a safari to Botswana’s Okavango Delta from Cape Town, South Africa.
+Deborah Kiener and her partner Steven, who are both first time African explorers from Zurich (the largest city in Switzerland, started 2015 with a safari to Botswana’s Okavango Delta from Cape Town, South Africa.

 Deborah and Steven’s 15 day Botswana and South Africa safari started on 2 January 2015 and ended on 16 January 2015.

 After watching so many documentaries on TV about the Okavango Delta, Deborah and Steven shared the same travel dream of exploring Botswana.